UKCloud/documentation/articles/openshift/oshift-how-create-users.md

 ---
-title: How to create new UKCloud for OpenShift users in the UKCloud Portal | UKCloud Ltd
+title: How to create new UKCloud for OpenShift users in the UKCloud Portal
 description: Shows how to create UKCloud for OpenShift users in the UKCloud Portal so that they can benefit from two-factor authentication (2FA)
 services: openshift
 author: Sue Highmoor